Skip to content

 The inference-backend and orchestrator registries are selected per call — a model's sdk, a request's orchestration_mode.
 Storage is not: it is a process-global singleton selected by its own config key, independent of the orchestrator.
 So it rides a net-new mechanism the track calls a keyed registry + config-selected singleton:

 Plugins register N provider factories into a registry keyed by an open method token.
-At boot, core reads storage_config.method, looks that token up in the registry, and calls the factory to produce the one provider set on the hub.
+At boot, core reads runtime.storage.method, looks that token up in the registry, and calls the factory to produce the one provider set on the hub.

 This is deliberately not a hub slot (those are orchestrator-coupled, claimed only when boot_orchestrator == plugin.name).
 Storage selection has nothing to do with the orchestrator, so it gets its own registry and its own config key.
-The same mechanism also backs the secrets provider seam (secrets_config.method).
+The same mechanism also backs the secrets provider seam (runtime.secrets.method).

 The seam in one view